 In September 2017, we entered into an Equity Distribution Agreement with Merrill Lynch, Pierce, Fenner & Smith Incorporated and J. P. Morgan Securities LLC, collectively the sales agents, pursuant to which we offered and sold shares of our common stock from time to time, having an aggregate gross sales price of up to \$100 million.
-During the three months ended June 30, 2018, we issued 835,765 shares of our common stock at an average price of \$54.45, for net proceeds of \$44.9 million, which is net of sales commissions and other fees paid of approximately \$0.6 million.
-These issuances concluded this program.
+We concluded this program during the second quarter of 2018.
 Since inception of the program, we sold 1,724,703 shares of our common stock at an average price of \$57.98 per share.
 Net proceeds received were approximately \$98.6 million, which are net of sales commissions and other fees paid of approximately \$1.4 million.